Engaging The Embrace

 A Lead’s Job.
 The fact is that in modern Argentine Tango, while the Follower most certainly has a role and a job (several), setting the tone and style of the embrace is the squarely the job of the Lead.
 The Follower, as sexist as this sounds, fills that space with their complimentary embrace.
 And so that we don’t slight the Follower’s role in this regard, we will discuss the Follower’s side of this equation in a later article and requisite video.
 Right now we’re talking about a Lead thing.
 Further still, a Follower should not stop reading at this point.
 Think of this article, from your perspective, as pulling back the curtain of the seemingly black art of leading.
 Or think of it as ideally what your lead wants to do but more than likely is not doing.

-Typically what happens: You step onto the floor without engaging proper floorcraft (which we will discuss in a later video series), then you grab your follower’s right hand, lift it, then step in with your right, leaning in with your right shoulder, and then place them in your armpit (the Follower willy-nilly goes there as well), and then wrap your right arm around them, and then almost immediately there after you begin throwing vocabulary at your Followers in the hopes that they won’t see that you have no idea what you’re doing to a tango, milonga, or vals!
+Typically what happens: You step onto the floor without engaging proper floorcraft, then you grab your follower’s right hand, lift it, then step in with your right, leaning in with your right shoulder, and then place them in your armpit (the Follower willy-nilly goes there as well), and then wrap your right arm around them, and then almost immediately thereafter you begin throwing vocabulary at your Followers in the hopes that they won’t see that you have no idea what you’re doing to a tango, milonga, or vals!

 The Problem ?
 For a good portion of Followers they want a gentle, guiding, clear, clean, non-compressive, non-restrictive, non-pushing, non-pulling, non-resistive experience that does not include being told what to do as their doing it.
 But what they get is something akin to what typically happens.
 And that’s not covering what happens inside the dance itself.
-Typically the Lead is forceful and doesn’t listen for the Follower’s response, which is kind of important.
-Instead they rush from vocabulary choice to vocabulary choice (ochos, turns, more ochos, lots of turns…etc).
-The issue is that throughout all of that the Lead’s embrace is restrictive, resistive, and compressive (resistance based dancing), trying to control the Follower instead of inviting them to do X, Y, and Z. Guiding them, suggesting, inviting, proposing.
-What they get is control, contain, push, pull, and a host of manhandling with the lead’s arms.
+Typically the Lead is forceful – using their arm, which they don’t realize they’re doing, and then doesn’t listen for the Follower’s response to a specific piece of vocabulary, thereby whisking them from idea (ochos) to idea (molinetes, repetitive molinetes) to idea (crosses, sacadas, ganchos, volcadas, colgadas, etc).
+The issue is that throughout all of that usually the Lead’s embrace is restrictive, resistive, and compressive (resistance based dancing), trying to control the Follower instead of inviting them to do X, Y, and Z. Guiding them, suggesting, inviting, proposing.
+What the Follower gets instead is control, contain, push, pull, and a host of manhandling with the lead’s arms.
 This is not something that anyone wants to have happen to them, and yet this is precisely what passes for ‘dancing’ a good portion of the time and it’s not desirable on multiple levels.

 The Right Conditions.
 The whole issue above stems from the Lead’s inability to create a platform to work from – an embrace that is calming at at the same time clear without the use of force.
 That starts with creating the right conditions.
 The Right Conditions ?
 We ideally want to calm the Follower’s mind.
 Quite honestly, they’re freaking out.
 Why ?
 Because they have no idea what craziness (especially if it’s a Milonga tanda) that the Lead is going to come up with.
 They have to be ready for anything.
 Understand that it is a jarring experience for most Followers.
 The Right Conditions here are first creating calmness in your body, in your posture, in your arms, everywhere.
 Just calm, quiet.
 That quietness is incredibly important.
 We want kinesthetic silence.
 What we generate is what they hear.
 And if they’re hearing kinesthetic ‘noise’ then we’ll get that in response!
 So ideally, we want a calmness in our attitude and kinesthetic quietness in our bodies.
 We don’t want anything that will create a ripple in them.
 Think of the right conditions as though it were a placid lake at dawn or sunset.
 We want that mirror reflection of motionless to reflect the sky.
 The Follower, in this analogy, is the sky.